-Professionals in every industry are expected to adhere to a rigorous set of ethical standards.
+Professionals in every industry are expected to adhere to a rigorous set of ethical standards and professional conduct.
 Failure to do so, their judgment and trustworthiness will get questioned.
 The same applies to accountants.

 Accountants often deal with the financial information of individuals and companies.
 As a fact, some accountants may execute million-dollar transactions on behalf of their clients.
-But having such power brings up the issue of financial information abuse and manipulation of financial figures to enhance organization perceptions.
+But having such power highlights issues around ethical behavior, such as financial information abuse and manipulation of financial figures to enhance organization perceptions.
 That’s where accounting ethics come in.

 That said, here we will discuss everything about accounting ethics.
 Let’s begin!